xdKeto/stqa_codes/05_mocking_objects/README.md

 @patch('models.imdb.requests.get')
 def test_search_with_no_results(self, imdb_mock):
 ```

-> Notice that this time we are patching a 3rd party library called `requests`.
-But it's not the requests package that we have imported into our test module.
-It's the requests package in the `imdb` module (`models.imdb.requests.get`) Specifically we are patching the `get` function because we know that `IMDb.search_titles()` is going to eventually call the `requests.get()` method to make the call to the IMDb API.
-We want to intercept (or patch) that call to control what is returned.

 Next add this line of code as the first line inside the method after the docstring and before the call to instantiate the `IMDb` class: